nitinthewiz/TheLinkBlog/_posts/2008/12/2008-12-02-using-the-ec2-environment.md

-While reading Tim Dysingers article on using EC2 as a simple DNS, I thought this was a great way to remove the need for an internal DNS server on EC2 for smaller setups.
+While reading Tim Dysinger’s article on using EC2 as a simple DNS, I thought this was a great way to remove the need for an internal DNS server on EC2 for smaller setups.
 We use a similar technique: specifying a single EC2 Security Group for a host as its identifier.
 Each server generates its hosts file every minute.
 Simple, effective and one fewer moving part.

 Security groups are useful for describing roles and other identifying information about each host.
 We use this information to generate Nagios monitoring configuration files.
-For example, a security group named role: app will automatically enable HTTP checks and Passenger memory checks.
+For example, a security group named “role: app” will automatically enable HTTP checks and Passenger memory checks.